Xilinx/Vitis_Libraries/docs/api-reference.rst

 .. rubric:: Deviation from OpenCV

-Unlike OpenCV, Vitis vision only supports filter sizes of 3, 5 and 7.
+Unlike OpenCV, Vitis Vision only supports filter sizes of 3, 5 and 7.

 .. _bit-depth-conversion: